Find Trade Colleges

 Service Orientation: Actively looking for ways to help people.

 In the United States, there were 684,200 jobs for Police Patrol Officer in 2016.
 New jobs are being produced at a rate of 7% which is above the national average.
 The Bureau of Labor Statistics predicts 47,700 new jobs for Police Patrol Officer by 2026.
-Due to new job openings and attrition, there will be an average of 49,500 job openings in this field each year.
+The BLS estimates 49,500 yearly job openings in this field.

 undefined